 6/7/8.
 Paramount+ (w/Showtime)/Apple TV+/Peacock

 Yeah, that feels about right.
-I could pull data sources—like U.S. subscriber counts, share of the Nielsen Top 30, usage estimates or what not—and while different streamers may move around, I bet the list roughly breaks down in that order.
+I could pull data sources—like U.S. subscriber counts, share of the Nielsen Top 30, usage estimates or whatnot—and while different streamers may move around, I bet the list roughly breaks down in that order.
 (And yeah, I’m gathering data for a future article on this!)

 I bring this up because we we had a Hulu and Prime Video showdown this week, with Hulu releasing one episode of The Kardashians on 14-April—starring the Kardashian family—and Prime Video releasing two episodes of Outer Range on 15-April—starring Josh Brolin.
 So who won this mini-showdown of unlikely competitors?

-Both shows were released weekly, which brings up the theme of the week “updating your priors”.
+Both shows were released weekly, which brings me to the theme of the week: “updating your priors”.
 What is it that Disney+, Apple TV+, Prime Video, Paramount+ and even Peacock know that Netflix doesn’t about weekly releases?
 Seriously, Prime Video started out binge releasing every show, and now picks or chooses some series to get weekly releases, including new shows like Outer Range and The Wheel of Time.
 Apple TV+ did the same thing.
 Disney+ never started for their big shows.
 At some point, Netflix’s insistence on binge releasing EVERYTHING isn’t standing on principle; it’s ignoring best practices due to hubris.

 Did the weekly releases work?
-We’ll have to see since weekly-released series have slower starts.
+We’ll have to see, since weekly-released series have slower starts.
 Hulu’s The Kardashians missed the “Original” TV rankings this week, which means, by logical deduction, it can’t have had more than 4.1 millions hours total viewing.

-It also missed the TV Time rankings too:
+It also missed the TV Time rankings:

 I could add that The Kardashians has a low number of IMDb reviews, but as I pointed out last week, I don’t mind that for reality shows, especially divisive ones like this.
 I’d also argue that even TV Time clearly skews “genre” so, again, not the worst sign.
 And even the Nielsen numbers can be explained by only releasing one episode.
 Using Samba TV’s data, they reported that 810K households watched in the L+3 numbers.